 Additionally, show the kind of work you want to be doing more of.
 Do you have a bunch of your old work on your site from when you first began?
 Maybe you started photographing senior portraits but moved to intimate weddings.
 If that's the work you really want to be doing, consolidate the work on your site to show only your best and newest.

 Client communication should be one of your top priorities.
-Taking days to respond to a message from a potential client sends the wrong message.
-You want to seem attentive, available, and ready to answer any questions or concerns.
-Responding in a timely manner also shows professionalism and that you are ready for business.
+Taking days to respond to a message from a potential client sends the wrong signals.
+You want to be perceived as attentive, available, and ready to answer any questions or concerns.
+Responding in a timely manner is simply a show of professionalism.
 We suggest taking no longer than 24-48 hours to respond to a client.

 When you do respond, take the time to respond with care.
 Make sure you are answering all the questions thoroughly, check for typos and make sure your responses aren't too relaxed.
-You want to sound friend, approachable, and professional.
-Remember—even if your clients seem like friends, you're still running a business and you should strive to sound polished at all times!
+You want to sound friendly, approachable, and professional.
+Remember—even if your clients seem like friends, you're still running a business and you should strive to sound like a pro at all times!

 Have you ever visited a photographer's website and tried to find them on Facebook or Instagram but you weren't sure if it was the same person because the profile avatars didn't jive?

 Keep it easy to be discovered on all social channels by trying to keep the same handles (if they're available), using the same profile avatar (we suggest using your logo), and keep your personal headshots current.
 If people are searching for you across multiple platforms this ensures them that they've got the right person.

 We also recommend using a branded email signature that contains all your contact information and links to your website and all your social channels so that you are easily discoverable.
 If you need help creating a custom HTML signature, read our how-to blog here.